A conference designed for HR and Talent Acquisition self-starters, forward-thinkers, and dreamers.

 - Tips to customize your message and reach the right audience

-Alison Crawford, Uber – Diversity & Inclusion: Rethinking Your Recruitment Strategy
+Alison Crawford, Uber – Diversity and Inclusion: Rethinking your Recruitment Strategy

 Most HR Leaders know that a diverse team brings more creativity, innovation, and ultimately, more results.
 It makes sense that different perspectives and backgrounds on a team contribute to newer and more diverse ideas to solve challenges and propel innovation.
 But, the topic of diversity and inclusion goes beyond just business results and performance… and, it doesn’t happen on its own.
 It is important for companies to actively seek and recruit candidates from a variety of backgrounds to ensure they’re not inadvertently creating an identical workforce.